sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

 ![](https://github.com/sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/blob/7cdbd012bfbb4afe81291afaab871d176ba3e93f/BP5.png)

-\textcolor{red}{**BACKPROPAGATION = CHAIN RULE FOR OBTAINING DERIVATIVE OF A LOSS FUNCTION W.R.T A WEIGHT AS A PRODUCT OF DERIVATIVES W.R.T WEIGHTS IN THE INTERNEDIATE LAYERS**}
+**BACKPROPAGATION = CHAIN RULE FOR OBTAINING DERIVATIVE OF THE LOSS FUNCTION W.R.T A WEIGHT AS A PRODUCT OF OTHER DERIVATIVES W.R.T WEIGHTS IN THE INTERNEDIATE LAYERS**

 **As you can see above, $\frac{\partial O}{\partial W_1}$ is the product of the weights in all the following layers and the gradient (slope) of the activation functions in all the following layers of the NN.**
  - The weights are randomly drawn from a normal or gaussian distribution with mean 0 and standard deviation 1.
 So, they are all fractions between -1 and +1.